 Sodium percarbonate and sodium perborate (which is not as common) are powdered and stable forms of hydrogen peroxide.
 The alkaline accelerators, sodium carbonate or sodium borate, absorb the hydrogen peroxide resulting in a stable powder.

 It is more stable in this form as it only activates in the presence of water, but the reaction is short-lived and should be added before each use.

 These boosting formulas may also have other accelerants, but typically they consist of above 90 percent sodium percarbonate.
-This type of boosting is recommended with any surface that can benefit from brightening and removal of organic spots or stains.
+This type of boosting is recommended for any surface that can benefit from brightening and removal of organic spots or stains.